 What are a man's options if his nipples are too pointy?

 I'm a 21 year old male and I'm big into fitness so I don't mind showing off my body and if I continue on this fitness path, I think showing my body will be something I'll do more and more of.
-That is what brings me here to ask about what procedures a man can have to change or reduce the size of his nipples.
+That’s what brings me here to ask about what procedures a man can have to change or reduce the size of his nipples.
 The area around the nipple is also pointy but only when it's not cold out or not stimulated.
 The nipple is what's really pointy and that gets worse when it's cold.
-I'm hoping that there's a treatment that wont leave too much scarring or too dramatically alter the shape of the nipple and area around it.
-Are there surgical procedures that would fit that criteria?
+I'm hoping there's a treatment that won’t leave too much scarring or alter the shape of the nipple and area around it too dramatically.
+Are there surgical procedures that fit this criteria?
 I'm open to learning about all options though.
 I don't want to limit myself, just in case.
 I hope you can help.

-Without a direct consultation it's not possible for me to give you any specific answers, but from your question it sounds like you may have gynecomastia.
+Without a direct consultation it's impossible for me to give you any specific answers but it sounds like you may have gynecomastia.
 Gynecomastia is a common problem with up to 70% of adolescent males experiencing some degree of physiologic breast enlargement.

 In other cases puffy male nipples are caused by excess fatty tissue -- but since you’re very fit, this seems less likely in your case.

-During the teenage years it is common for men to experience temporary hormone imbalances between testosterone and estrogen.
-(All men have some amount of naturally occurring estrogen).
+As teenagers it is common for men to experience temporary hormone imbalances between testosterone and estrogen.
+(All men have some amount of naturally occurring estrogen.)
 When there’s an imbalance between female and male hormones the nipple develops some characteristics of female nipples.

 While these hormone imbalances are often temporary, the developed glandular tissue may not be -- in which case plastic surgery can help.

-The surgical approaches to gynecomastia include surgical excision and liposuction to remove excess fatty tissue.
-The procedure is simpler than female breast-reduction surgery as no consideration needs to be given to the preservation of milk ducts or other structures required to create breast milk.
+The surgical approaches to treat gynecomastia include surgical excision and liposuction to remove excess fatty tissue.
+The procedure is simpler than female breast reduction surgery as no consideration needs to be given to the preservation of milk ducts or other structures required to create breast milk.

-While all gynecomastia surgery requires a surgical incision, scarring is often nearly invisible.
+While all gynecomastia surgery requires a surgical incision, scarring is usually close to invisible.

-I would advise a direct consultation with a plastic surgeon to explore which treatment options apply specifically to your case.
+I would advise you schedule a direct consultation with a plastic surgeon to explore which treatment options apply specifically to your case.